 That saves you a whopping $372/month or $44,551 over the ten years.
 WOW!

 Signing the papers will take extra time but if you guess it’s 7 hrs total you are still making $6364/hr in interest savings!!!

 Again, if you don’t believe that you can do it so quickly I go through how to get good rates and a good lender quickly in the student debt refinancing guide linked below.
 It was also about 15 minutes!

 3 – Save the most money on Cars! $8700/hr

 So how did your car make it on this list?

-Well, after a few car purchases you’ve basically bought a house… And then burnt it the ground.
+After a few car purchases, you’ve basically bought a house… And then burnt it to the ground.